 Laura believes that charitable giving should be motivated by the desire to help, not for marketing purposes.
 That is why she has never advertised her charitable giving before now.
 However, in light of the fact that it may inspire others to donate to these worthy causes, she is posting them online now.
 Here are the charities that Laura Giles supports:

 Laura believes that if you give a person a fish, you feed him for one day.
 If you teach a person to fish, they can eat forever.
 That is the premise behind Kiva.
 Kiva provides microloans to people around the world to help lift them out of poverty.
 These loans are used for transportation (to work), education, and to create or grow a small business.
-Laura has been a participant since 2011 on the Pan Society team. (feel free to join us) As of October 2020, she’s made 152 loans in thirty-five different countries.
+Laura has been a participant since 2011 on the Let It Go Now team. (feel free to join us) As of October 2020, she’s made 184 loans in fifty different countries.
 Her loans focus on sustainability and beekeeping.
 (Laura is a beekeeper).

 Laura visited Cambodia in 2004 and was struck by the horrifying legacy of the Pol Pot Regime.
 Twenty-five years was not enough to erase the effects of genocide.
 The land mines still hadn’t been cleared from the countryside and amputees were everywhere.
 Child prostitution was open and rampant.
 Poverty and disease made it impossible for many children to reach adulthood.